portworx/helm/charts/px/README.md

 Error: no available release name found
 ```
-This most likely indicates that Tiller doesnt have the right RBAC permissions.
+This most likely indicates that Tiller doesn't have the right RBAC permissions.
-Verify the tiller logs
+You can verify the tiller logs
 ```
 [storage/driver] 2018/02/07 06:00:13 get: failed to get "singing-bison.v1": configmaps "singing-bison.v1" is forbidden: User "system:serviceaccount:kube-system:default" cannot get configmaps in the namespace "kube-system"
 [tiller] 2018/02/07 06:00:13 info: generated name singing-bison is taken.
 Searching again.